JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Blocking buffers:

-Wash cells two times with the wash buffer.
+Wash cells twice with the wash buffer.

 The number of wash steps, spin time, and speed may require optimization.
 One wash step may suffice when using excess wash buffer and removing as much liquid as possible after centrifugation.